MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

 Community Training platform provides two types of login:

-1. Social email-based login via your Microsoft, Google or Facebook account
+1. Social email-based login via your Microsoft, Google or Facebook account.
-2. Microsoft Work or School account
+2. Microsoft Work or School account.

 In this article, we will walk you through on how to configure login identity for the platform.